Get immigration help you can trust. Book a consultation with one of Moving2Canada’s recommended Canadian immigration consultants.

 Third, Canada remains a top destination for newcomers, which drives strong demand for Express Entry.
 We can see the high demand for Express Entry in the candidate pool results.

-Together, these factors are pushing the CRS cut off up in 2024.
+Together, these factors pushed the CRS cut-off up in 2024, and this will continue into 2025.

 For more tips on how your CRS score compares, check out our analysis of the current Express Entry pool.